At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Is This Scope for You?

-Because the Bushnell Engage is matte in color, this rifle scope is a great choice for hunters that get into the muck and mud since flashiness is eliminated.
+Because the Bushnell Engage is matte in color, I’d strongly recommend this rifle scope for hunters that get into the muck and mud since they won’t need flashy gear.

 If you find that shifting adjustment turrets is a hassle, this is perfect for you.
 Just set this scope up once, and you’re good to go!

-The Bushnell Engage Riflescope is mainly geared towards hunters, but it is also good for general range use since it can reach short- and mid-range targets well.
+The Bushnell Engage Riflescope is mainly geared toward hunters, but it is also good for general-range use since it can reach short- and mid-range targets well.

 7. Leupold VX 3i 3.5 Riflescope

-Leupold is renowned for decades for its competitive rifle scopes, and it is to no surprise as to why it is in the best rifle scope under 500 list.
+Leupold has been renowned for decades for its competitive rifle scopes, and it is no surprise why it is on the best rifle scope under 500 list.

 Key Features: